Common tasks with KQL for Microsoft Sentinel

 | top 5 by TimeGenerated desc

-In cases where two or more records have the same value in the column you're sorting by, you can add more columns to sort by.
+In cases where two or more records have the same value in the column you're sorting by, add more columns to sort by.
 Add extra sorting columns in a comma-separated list, located after the first sorting column, but before the sort order keyword.
 For example:

 SigninLogs